liuyifan22/liuyifan22.github.io/_pages/about.md

 # 💻 Internships

 -   Not yet.
-Hope to have one soon!
+Still an undergraduate.